-The Accelerated BSN offers two tracks which include the Second Degree BSN Program and the Veterans to BSN (VBSN) Program.
-Students in an accelerated program (Second Degree or VBSN) are admitted in the spring semester and enrolled in the same courses outlined in the degree plan.
+The Accelerated BSN offers two tracks which include the Second Degree BSN and the Veteran to BSN (VBSN).
+Students in an accelerated track (Second Degree or VBSN) are admitted in the spring semester and enrolled in the same courses outlined in the degree plan.
 All course requirements are completed in three consecutive semesters over a 12 month period.
-Didactic courses are delivered in an online format and clinical instruction is preceptor based with live faculty guidance and oversight.
+Didactic courses are delivered in a structured online format and clinical instruction is preceptor based with live faculty guidance and oversight.

-Students in both programs are enrolled in the same courses.
-There are some distinct differences in the programs in terms of certain admission requirements, eligibility to earn prior learning credit, and the available clinical education sites.
-These differences are spelled in the specific program overviews.
+Students in both tracks are enrolled in the same courses.
+There are some distinct differences in the tracks in terms of certain admission requirements and eligibility to earn prior learning credit.
+These differences are provided in the specific track overviews.

-Under the guidance of the Associate Dean/ Department Chair for Non-Traditional Undergraduate Programs applicants are reviewed by the Accelerated BSN Programs Admission and Progressions Committee and are evaluated individually and holistically.
-No single attribute. is considered in arriving at an admission decision.
-Acceptance into an accelerated program is based upon a competitive ranking process for selection using a point award system of academic and nonacademic requirements and considerations.
+Under the guidance of the Associate Dean/ Department Chair for Non-Traditional

+Undergraduate Program, applicants are reviewed by the Accelerated BSN Program Admission and Progressions Committee and are evaluated individually and holistically.
+No single attribute is considered in arriving at an admission decision.
+Acceptance into an accelerated track is based upon a competitive ranking process for selection using a point award system of academic and nonacademic requirements and considerations.
 The actual number of students offered admission is dependent upon a variety of institutional elements such as financial resources, classroom space, and available clinical experiences.
 Administration reserves the right to adjust the number of offers based upon availability of institutional resources.

-Second Degree BSN Program Overview
+Second Degree BSN Overview

-The Second Degree BSN Program is for students with a previous baccalaureate degree.
-This 12-month web-based program offers clinical instruction and course reviews in Abilene, Amarillo, Austin/Hill Country area, Dallas, Lubbock, and Odessa.
+The Second Degree BSN is for students with a previous baccalaureate degree.
+This 12-month web-based track offers clinical instruction and course reviews in Abilene, Amarillo, Austin, Dallas, Lubbock, Odessa, and San Antonio.
 Students must have completed a minimum of 55 credit hours of prerequisite courses prior to enrollment in the first nursing course with a grade of "C" or higher prior to admission.
 A total of 61 hours of nursing courses will be completed while in the accelerated course of study which will total 116 credit hours.

-Veteran to BSN Program Overview
+Veteran to BSN Overview

-A veteran track for accelerated BSN study in the Second Degree Program curriculum began in spring of 2016 as the Veteran to BSN Program with sites located in Amarillo, Dallas, and San Antonio.
+A veteran track for accelerated BSN study in the Second Degree curriculum began in spring of 2016 as the Veteran to BSN with sites located in Amarillo, Dallas, and San Antonio.
 The goal is to provide veterans with military medical experience, and who may or may not have a prior bachelor's degree, an educational option to begin a career path in professional nursing.
-New sites will be opening for the 2017 spring term in Abilene and Odessa.
-To be eligible for consideration of an admission the applicant must be a veteran and can demonstrate recent health care experience in the last 3 years.
+Beginning Spring 2018, VBSN students will be offered the same clinical sites as Second Degree students, including Abilene, Amarillo, Austin, Dallas, Lubbock, Odessa, and San Antonio.
+To be eligible for admission consideration the applicant must be a veteran and can demonstrate recent health care experience in the last 3 years.

 The track is open to veterans from all branches of the service and is designed to build on the prior healthcare education and experience of the student.
 Direct assessment of prior knowledge through the Competency Assessment Placement (CAP) Battery is an option for students in this track for basic foundational nursing knowledge, health assessment, pharmacology, and management.
 Success in any or all CAP eligible courses will allow the student to earn prior learning credit toward the accelerated upper division nursing courses.
-The Veteran to BSN students are required to complete 59 hours of non-nursing courses and 61 hours of nursing courses during the entire program, totaling 120 credit hours required by the State of Texas to earn a bachelor's degree.
+The Veteran to BSN students are required to complete 59 hours of non-nursing courses and 61 hours of nursing courses during the entire track, totaling 120 credit hours required by the State of Texas to earn a bachelor's degree.

-ACCELERATED BSN PROGRAMS APPLICATION DATES
+ACCELERATED BSN PROGRAM APPLICATION DATES

-Fall 2016 No Admission
+Fall No Admission

-Spring 2017 May 1 - July 15
+Spring May 1 - July 15

-Summer 2017 No Admission
+Summer No Admission

-ACCELERATED BSN PROGRAMS ADMISSIONS REQUIREMENTS
+ACCELERATED BSN PROGRAM ADMISSIONS REQUIREMENTS